Holiday Activities and Food Programme

 HAF in Lincolnshire

-Over the HAF 2024-2025 programme, eligible CYP in Lincolnshire have accessed a wide range of different sports and enrichment activities which have included golf, cricket, archery, drama, music, arts and crafts, circus skills, day trips and food and nutrition education activities.
+Over the HAF 2025-2026 programme, eligible CYP in Lincolnshire have accessed a wide range of different sports and enrichment activities which have included horse riding, golf, cricket, archery, drama, swimming, music, arts and crafts, circus skills, day trips and food and nutrition education activities.

-A number of providers delivering HAF were existing providers who had supported the delivery of HAF in the previous year.
+Majority of providers delivering HAF were existing providers who had supported the delivery of HAF in the 2024-2025 delivery period.
 The Council has a robust process in place for commissioning providers to support the delivery of HAF which includes:

-Schools and early years settings submit an expression of interest to deliver HAF and the HAF Project Officers discussed their offer with the school or early years setting to ensure this was compliant with the aims and objectives for HAF.
+• Schools and early years settings submit an expression of interest to delivery HAF and the HAF Project Officers discussed their offer with the school or early years setting to ensure this was compliant with the aims and objectives for HAF.

 • Food Education Team provide support, guidance and training to HAF providers on meeting the School Food Standards, including caterers commissioned by HAF providers to support them in their food delivery.

-• Training opportunities are available to HAF Providers to become more knowledgeable and confident in signposting to the Healthy Lifestyles Programme delivered by Gloji (One You Lincolnshire) and promoting Positive Oral Health.
+• Training opportunities are available to HAF Providers to become more knowledgeable and confident in promoting Healthy Lifestyles and Positive Oral Health.

 • HAF resources are shared with providers to ensure they are kept up to date with key information and activity resources that can be used during delivery via newsletters, a HAF Provider Pack and via email prior to each delivery period.

-• Providers are offered opportunities to upskill during HAF Learn and Share events, including attendance to marketplaces, connecting with the voluntary sector and engagement in various workshops.
+• Providers are offered opportunities to upskill during HAF Learn and Share events and connecting with the voluntary sector and engagement in various workshops.

 • Providers are also supported on an individual basis with HAF Project Officers assisting via telephone, email, in person and via MS Teams calls to assist with HAF queries.